 Anti Bullying Guide for Schools

-Bullying is consistently identified as a concern for students across all age groups and is a key priority for Australian schools.
-This anti bullying guide provides an overview of bullying, including what works for preventing bullying and how anti bullying programs can be implemented effectively in Australian schools.
-It is designed to be a useful resource for teachers, families and other members of the community, who all play a part in promoting positive behaviour in schools.
+Bullying can have a lasting impact on wellbeing and is a major concern for students, families and school staff.
+This anti bullying guide provides an overview of bullying, including what it is, how to prevent it, strategies for creating a positive school climate, and how to implement effective anti bullying programs in Australian schools.
+Our guide is designed to be a useful resource for teachers, families and other members of the community, who all play a part in promoting positive behaviour in schools.

 Read along or use the navigation to jump ahead.